Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Winning Tip

-Try an English Expression Sample Question
+Try an English Usage Sample Question

 Select the one underlined word or phrase that needs to be changed to make the sentence correct, or indicate that none of the underlined parts are in error.